9 days, 8 nights. Northwest Vietnam 9-day motorbike tour.

 We will enjoy a picnic lunch at the top of Tram Ton Pass, the most beautiful one in Sapa.
 In the afternoon we are free to explore Sapa, which is usually engulfed by clouds.
 After enjoying an Artichaux cup of tea, a special drink from Sapa, we embark on a walk to discover this charming town and get acquainted with the host people who are the soul of this area.

-This road was newly upgraded and sealed in 2004.
+This road was newly upgraded and sealed.
 However, the journey of 100 km on this road is a tad difficult.
 In addition, it is definitely worthwhile as the scenery is breathtaking.
-Moreover, on the way back to Lao Cai, you will ride along the Red River which forms the natural border between Vietnam and China and enjoy a visit to Lao Cai, the international border town with China.
+Moreover, on the way back to Lao Cai, you will ride along the Red River which forms the natural border between Vietnam and China, and enjoy a visit to Lao Cai, the international border town with China.
 Dinner in a restaurant en route to Hanoi and arrive back in Hanoi by 5.30am.

 Contact us now to book this tour or to know about different itineraries and options of this Northwest Vietnam 9-day motorbike tour in Vietnam.